mk-fg/fgtk/README.md

 to code properly), based on date and current git revision number, producing something like "12.04.58" (year.month.revision-since-month-start).

-Also generates README.pypi (plaintext) from README.md (Markdown), if both are present and there's no README or README.rst.
+Also generates (and checks with docutils afterwards) README.txt (ReST) from README.md (Markdown) with pandoc, if both are present and there's no README or README.rst.

 Designed to be used from pre-commit hook, like `ln -s /path/to/distribute_regen .git/hooks/pre-commit`, to update version number before every commit.